Introduction to Recreation Services for People With Disabilities, 4th ed. - Print

 Each person with a disability is a person first, not a disability.
 Recreation services must be centered around the person who is being served.

-That is, whether treatment-oriented recreation therapy, goal-oriented special recreation, or activity-oriented inclusive recreation, it is the person and not the professional or even the activity that must be at the center of service delivery.
+That is, whether receiving treatment-oriented recreation therapy, goal-oriented special recreation, or activity-oriented inclusive recreation, the person and not the professional or even the activity must be at the center of service delivery.

 It is our hope that you will begin to see people with disabilities as people as you learn about recreation and therapeutic recreation services.